 Board of Directors

 David has been a commercial fisherman in California for thirty years and a resident of the Monterey Peninsula since 1968.
 Once a college baseball prospect, David started his career in the commercial fishing industry at the age of 17.
 Working on his friends uncle’s boat as a deckhand, and later managing a small fleet of boats, David was a quick study.
 He owns Buccaneer Fishing and holds a market squid light boat permit.
 David has been actively involved in shaping California fisheries management.
-He is currently serving his second term on the Pacific Fishery Management Council, holding the obligatory seat for California.
+He served two terms on the Pacific Fishery Management Council, holding the obligatory seat for California.
 He has demonstrated his commitment to the fishing industry both as a volunteer, fisherman, and as a private consultant.
 He worked with environmental organizations to organize and facilitate a crab steering committee to discuss commercial crab fishery management issues.
 For the past several years, he has represented Monterey commercial fishermen on the California Wetfish Producers Association Board of Directors and served one term as vice president and is a current board member.
 He served on the Central California regional stakeholder for the Marine Life Protection Act (MLPA) process, the California Department of Fish & Game’s California Squid Advisory Board and the Fishery Advisory Board for the Monterey Bay Sanctuary.

 Melissa’s 15+ year fisheries research and policy career spans across academic, governmental, and non-profit sectors.
 She has performed a wide variety of research projects including age and growth studies of rockfish, seafood sustainability and markets, socio-economic analyses, and geo-spatial mapping.
 Early in her career, Melissa developed a fisheries education project for Monterey Bay area youth (now run by NOAA’s Sanctuary Program), and most recently co-produced a documentary film to tell the stories of California’s commercial fishermen (www.oftheseamovie.com).
 Melissa worked for The Nature Conservancy of CA, forming collaborative partnerships with fishermen to test new co-management techniques, market-based incentives, and monitoring technologies for improved fisheries management.
 Melissa currently works for Environmental Defense Fund, where she supports ongoing policy work in the West Coast Groundfish fishery, helping to secure durable conservation and economic outcomes for the 80+ vessels participating in the catch shares program implemented by NOAA Fisheries in 2011.